What is EDI ANSI ASC X12 Standards?

 1. Consensus-Based: Developed and maintained through stakeholder consensus

-2. Interoperable: Complementary to other standards organization work
+2. Interoperable: Complementary to other standards of organizational work

 3. Syntax-Neutral: Produced in and compatible with many syntaxes